backstage/backstage/.changeset/spotty-coats-clean.md

 '@backstage/plugin-adr': patch
 ---

-Render the common `<MissingAnnotationEmptyState />` componenet when the `backstage.io/adr-location` annotation is missing from the component
+Render the common `<MissingAnnotationEmptyState />` component when the `backstage.io/adr-location` annotation is missing from the component